Frequently Asked Questions about BC highway cams

 A. The weather station network is set up to address the local concern at the site.
 Some of the stations provide data for road maintenance purposes and other provide data for avalanche forecasting.
 Consideration of the primary user group for the data from each station determines the allocation of sensors at that station.

-Q. Where can I learn more about what the Ministry of Transportation and Infrastructure's avalanche technicians do?
+Q. Where can I learn more about the Ministry of Transportation and Infrastructure's Avalanche Safety Program?

 Q. What if I want more detailed weather information for the rest of B.C.?